In 2021, tuition for full-time students at University of Phoenix - Las Vegas Campus was $9,552 a year.

-University of Phoenix - Las Vegas Campus is a private institution, so it has the same tuition for residents of Nevada as it does for residents from other states.
+University of Phoenix - Las Vegas Campus is a private institution, which means it has the same tuition for residents of Nevada as it does for residents from other states.

 University of Phoenix - Las Vegas Campus has the same tuition for international students as for those from out of state.

-University of Phoenix - Las Vegas Campus does not offer on-campus housing for students, so there are no charge for dorms.
+University of Phoenix - Las Vegas Campus doesn't provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the actual cost of various colleges.

 |Total Estimated Costs|